FOLEFAC/InstantReact/README.md

 <p><a href="https://github.com/FOLEFAC/InstantReact#training"><em><strong>Training</strong></em></a></p>
 <p><a href="https://github.com/FOLEFAC/InstantReact#inference"><em><strong>Inference</strong></em></a></p>
 <p><a href="https://github.com/FOLEFAC/InstantReact#documentation"><em><strong>Documentation</strong></em></a></p>
-<p><a href="https://github.com/FOLEFAC/InstantReact#faqs"><em><strong>Frequently Asked Questions</strong></em></a></p>
+<p><a href="https://github.com/FOLEFAC/InstantReact#next"><em><strong>Next step</strong></em></a></p>
 <h1><a id="user-content-objective" class="anchor" aria-hidden="true" href="#objective"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z"></path></svg></a>Objective</h1>
 <p><strong>Build a system, which can extract useful information from a video like actions and sounds.</strong> <br> This will for example permit security agents be more efficient as the computer can be trained to automatically see what is contained in the video, and alert them so that they can take quick and instant measures.
  <br>Also we shall see how to build a package and quickly document it so that other developers can make use of it with ease.

-Then finally we shall see how to deploy these models in production using ONNX and how to do a demo app in ReactJs.
+ Then finally we shall see how to deploy these models in production using ONNX and how to do a demo app in ReactJs (This will be in the next version of this tutorial)

  <br>  After going through this tutorial, you shall learn how to use the InstantReact Package and also how to create and document yours :)</p>
  <p> <strong> It is worth noting that this project can be used in many other environments apart from security.
 Imagine a patient who is being monitored, so that in case of a fall, he/she can be rescued very quickly</strong>.
 So don't limit yourself feel free to use these technologies to solve real world problems you encounter</p>